 In Griffith Park, Mount Lee has the Hollywood Sign.
-In the San Gabriel Mountains, Azusa Peak has “the A.” The big white uppercase A just below the summit is hard to miss from the city below.
-You can hike to the A and up to the top of Azusa Peak on a 2 2/3-mile out and back hike with 1,275 feet of elevation gain.
-After the steep climb, you have the option to hike to a second peak, Glendora Peak, expanding the trek to 4 2/3 miles round trip with 1,800 feet of elevation gain.
+In the San Gabriel Mountains, Azusa Peak has the A. The big white uppercase A just below the summit is hard to miss from the city below.
+You can hike to the A and up to the top of Azusa Peak on a 2 2/3-mile out and back hike with 1,275 feet of elevation change.
+After the steep climb, you have the option to hike to a second peak, Glendora Peak, expanding the trek to 4 2/3 miles round trip with 1,800 feet of elevation change.

-After a quarter mile, as the trail passes a holding tank on the left, you will get a good view up the mountain toward the A. The trail edges to the east, offering expanding views over Glendora and across the San Gabriel Valley toward the Santa Ana Mountains to the south.
-There are a few shade-providing oaks along the trail, but you will be mostly exposed to the sun during your conquest of Azusa Peak.
+As Garcia Trail passes a holding tank on the left, a quarter mile from the start, get a good view up the mountain toward the A. The trail edges to the east, offering expanding views over Glendora and across the San Gabriel Valley toward the Santa Ana Mountains to the south.
+A few shade-providing oaks grace the sides of the trail, but you will be mostly exposed to the sun during your conquest of Azusa Peak.

-After 3/4 of a mile, Garcia Trail launches into a string of steady switchbacks that feel a little less steep than the trail below.
+At the 3/4-mile mark, Garcia Trail launches into a string of steady switchbacks that feel a little less steep than the trail below.
 At the top of these switches, Garcia Trail curves into a draw in the mountainside west of the summit where you will come even with the A. The large white letter lies on the ridge just to the west.
-Beyond the A, there is a view west toward downtown Los Angeles.
+Beyond the A is a view west toward downtown Los Angeles.

 After 1.18 miles of climbing, Garcia Trail comes to an end at a junction with Glendora Ridge Motorway, a vehicle-free dirt road running along the ridge connecting Azusa Peak and Glendora Peak.